Capital Disney: Background

-In 1998 the Capital Radio Group announced plans to launch a kids-only format radio station, bidding for the North East England FM licence (which was won by Galaxy 105-106).
-Called Fun Radio it was to be a pop station aimed at 7-13 year olds.
-Despite this failure Capital still had hopes of launching this station, at the time a brand new format for an underserved audience.
+In 1998, Capital Radio Group (later GCap Media) announced plans to launch a kids-only format radio station, bidding for the North East England FM licence.
+Called Fun Radio, the licence was eventually won by Chrysalis Group, who launched Galaxy 105-106.

 The Cube

 The station aired in 2001 under the name of Cube (the name originally chosen for Century London) in several regional areas of England and Wales with a purely new pop music format aimed at young teens.
-It was seen as a competitor to GWR Group's Core (radio station), which launched two years earlier.
 Because Cube was on DAB, at the time very few people listened to the service.
-Cube was noted for its high tempo music-driven formula, coupled with live DJs (A rarity for digital radio- most were voicetracked) and humorous and informative short clips in between the music (Such as 'How Does a Piano Work?') designed to create a learning environment, possibly to curb outside criticism that Cube was just a mindless music station.

 It shared studio space with Life and Century London and shared Kevin Palmer as the senior manager.